Context & key figures

 - Strengthening the health system through the training of :

-- Improving the availability and lower the prices of essential medicines used against diabetes
+- Improving the availability and lower the prices of essential medicines used for diabetes

 - Strengthening therapeutic education for patients with diabetes through the establishment of a network of peer educators